jensarps/IDBWrapper/README.md

 getIndex: function(/*String*/indexName)
 ```

 Will return the index with the given name.
-You can then open open cursors on the index or call the index' get
+You can then open cursors on the index or call the index' get
 method.
-Kepp in mind though, that IDB will throww if there is no index with the given name, so make sure to
+Keep in mind though, that IDB will throw if there is no index with the given name, so make sure to
 check if it exists if you are not sure.

 ___